-The last 10 nights of Ramadan 2021 are expected to be a time when Muslims give much charity, with the promised rewards that come with giving on the Night of Power – known as Laylat al-Qadr.
+The last 10 nights of Ramadan 2023 are expected to be a time when Muslims give much charity, with the promised rewards that come with giving on the Night of Power – known as Laylat al-Qadr (Laylatul Qadr).

-Believed by many to fall on the 27th night of Ramadan, Laylat al-Qadr is accepted to fall on any of the odd numbers in the last 10 nights of the holy month.
-This is the night that Allah (SWT) first revealed the Qur’an to the Prophet Muhammad (PBUH) and, because of this, it is said that this night is better than a thousand months.
+Believed by many to fall on the 27th night of Ramadan, Laylat al-Qadr is thought to fall on any of the odd numbers in the last 10 nights of the Holy Month.
+This is the night that Allah (SWT) first revealed the Qur’an to the Prophet Muhammad (PBUH), and because of this, it is said that this night alone can provide Muslims with the rewards of a thousand months.

 The Rewards of Paying Zakat ul-Fitr in the Last 10 Nights